 These formulas are interconnected and can calculate any of the three variables based on the known values.

 There are three primary methods to calculate average inventory, and the most suitable method depends upon your business's specific circumstances.
-Here are the average inventory level formulas.
+Here are the average inventory calculation formulas.

 This is the most straightforward approach to finding the average inventory.
 It suits businesses with relatively stable inventory values throughout the average inventory period.
 It simply calculates the average of the beginning and ending inventory values.